Log In

 “In addition, Nahki Wells, Kole Hall, Justin Donawa, and Andrew Kempe, who have been past members of the squad, are examples of this challenge and how we must manage these situations to the best of our ability and interests.

-“This unavailability of players for the smaller member associations in Concacaf is an unfortunate reality of football in the region, but situations like this provide an opportunity to grow our squad and look to create the internal competition required at the international level.
+“But situations like this provide an opportunity to grow our squad and look to create the internal competition required at the international level.

 “These selections also include the domestic-based player Eusebio Blankendal, whose display in our recent domestic camp has put him into consideration.

-“This is why it is so important to continue our quest to explore new and performance-based additions to our long list of potential players domestically and globally so we may fill gaps which may occur in our squad at any given time.”
+“This is why it is so important to continue our quest to explore new and performance-based additions to our long list of potential players domestically and globally so we can fill gaps which may occur in our squad at any given time.”

 “It is also a reflection on our programme and the performance of our players throughout the 2024 Nations League matches and is an obvious sign of growth.